 The final piece that was injection molded with Xometry is the pump impeller, which is the heart of the newly configured electric pump.
 This piece is instrumental in pushing the solid waste from the input chamber to the ejection point.

-Pictured above: an injection molded pump impeller in Thermaco’s Big Dipper AST machines that were injection molded with Xometry
+An injection molded pump impeller in Thermaco’s Big Dipper AST machines that were injection molded with Xometry.

 The parts created with Xometry will allow Thermaco to scale up production of a low-volume product.
 The new design will increase the value of the product, diversify the company’s product offerings, and boost overall sales.

 Thermaco Engineer, Bruce Kyles, predicts the new Big Dipper AST product will perform well since it will provide increased flexibility to large corporations whose workers do not have time to empty the machine’s strainer daily.
 And importantly, these machines will help major companies stay compliant with federal and state clean water laws.

 Working with Xometry helped Thermaco source high-quality parts with a low-production run.
 This tool lifespan matches the product’s current rate of sales and allows the company to scale up production with increased demand.
 “Low volume molds are perfect for us.
 We expect that [scaling up this model] will open doors for us and allow our numbers to grow.”